Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Januari 2025 04.22.04 UTC
+- WIB: Sabtu, 4 Januari 2025 05.25.16 UTC
-- WITA: Sabtu, 4 Januari 2025 05.22.04 UTC
+- WITA: Sabtu, 4 Januari 2025 06.25.16 UTC
-- WIT: Sabtu, 4 Januari 2025 06.22.04 UTC
+- WIT: Sabtu, 4 Januari 2025 07.25.16 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: nature
+Kategori: friendship